serviceanimals/Harper/README.md

 # She was shot dead with two discharges while working at my side at 202012011630 by Flint City Police, Michigan, USA.
 Why was my water quality specialist [Service Dog Natolie Harper](https://serviceanimals.github.io/Harper) shot dead by Flint City Police in Michigan USA?

-My personal water quality specialist (water offered by me; distilled, +filtered well water, +onTapWater), Service dog Natolie Harper Rausty was shot dead with two slugs while working at my side at 202012011630 by Flint City Police while I was using the bus terminal downtown [MTA](https://mtaflint.org/).
+My personal water quality specialist (water offered by me; distilled, +filtered well water, +onTapWater), Service dog Natolie Harper was shot dead with two slugs while working at my side at 202012011630 by Flint City Police while I was using the bus terminal downtown [MTA](https://mtaflint.org/).
 She is dead.
 Shot twice, neck and pelvis.
 She was a good dog.
 She was an exceptional coder and skilled worker who was killed while working.
 Can you please assist?

 Why was Harper a great water quality specialist?
 1. She would not forge data like city employed personel did!
 Why were the forging personel set free @nocost?
 Is this why my friend canine Harper is not among us?
-1. She drank good water.
-She would NOT drink tainted water, when possible!
+1. She would drink good water.
+She would NOT drink tainted water.

 [![imgs/00001IMG_00001_BURST1590934238112_COVER.jpg](https://github.com/serviceanimals/Harper/raw/master/imgs/00001IMG_00001_BURST1590934238112_COVER.jpg)](https://github.com/serviceanimals/Harper/raw/master/imgs/00001IMG_00001_BURST1590934238112_COVER.jpg)